Latest Coronavirus Information and Updates

-As COVID-19 infection levels are increasing again across the UK, the threat the country is facing continues to evolve by the day and places the residents of East Sussex in a position of real vulnerability.
+As COVID-19 infection levels are increasing again across the UK and with a new national lockdown from 5th November, the threat the country is facing continues to evolve by the day and places the residents of East Sussex in a position of real vulnerability.
 It is crucial therefore that people can receive up-to-date information so that everyone can keep themselves, their families and those they care for safe.
 We are seeing many examples of positive action from communities, with offers of help and support from networks of volunteers and agencies across the public and private sectors.

 At the same time a number of safeguarding issues and areas of exploitation that are a direct result of the pandemic are becoming increasingly evident.
 A significant concern of the East Sussex Safeguarding Adults Board (ESSAB) and the East Sussex Safeguarding Children Partnership (ESSCP) is that much of this abuse may be hidden, particularly with people living in isolation, perhaps with perpetrators of abuse, and with the additional current challenges created by the fact that professionals are not able to visit clients as frequently.

 The Association of Directors of Adult Social Services (ADASS) have produced a document outlining Frequently Asked Questions in relation to COVID-19 and Safeguarding Adults.
 This is aimed at a wide range of people involved in safeguarding adults, including partner agencies of the ESSAB and covers current safeguarding issues for Safeguarding Adults Boards.